notthatnathan/jquery-elementquery/README.md

 ## Contributing

-It would be cool to rewrite the underlying `jquery-elementresize` and this to not require jQuery.
+It would be cool to rewrite the underlying this plugin and the `jquery-elementresize` to not require jQuery (under a different name).
 I could also use help writing some tests.

 ## License